yogeshgowdagr/docker-prometheus-monitoring-stack/README.md

 ```
 cd monitoring
 ```
-In Simple way,  Use `docker-compose up -d` to bring up the stack with grafana-prometheus-alertmanager-balckboxexporter-cadvsor
+In Simple way,  Use `docker-compose up -d` to bring up the stack with grafana-prometheus-alertmanager-balckboxexporter-cadvisor

 *Note*  Grafana Logins
 user : admin